-Medicare has a long history of helping Americans afford their health care.
+The Medicare program has a long history of helping Americans afford their health care.
 Because of this, it’s one of the most beloved and trusted federal programs in American history.
 But what is this history?
 Why was it created?

-While the bill that created Medicare wasn’t signed into law 1965, the roots of the bill go much deeper.
-The insurance landscape for seniors before the creation of Medicare was a harsh one.
+While the bill that created the Medicare program wasn’t signed into law 1965, the roots of the bill go much deeper.
+The insurance landscape for seniors before the creation of the Medicare program was a harsh one.
 Only about half of Americans over 65 had insurance.
 The others were unable to afford coverage or were considered uninsurable.
 President Teddy Roosevelt felt this was such a big deal that he added it to his 1912 election platform.

 President Harry Truman took the first major steps towards a national medical insurance.
 In 1945, Truman called on Congress to create a national health insurance fund.
 The plan was to cover all Americans.
 While the bill died in Congress, he tried again in 1947 and 1949.

 Later, the Eisenhower administration passed the Dependents’ Medical Care Act.
-This bill covered the family of servicemen and eventually gave Medicare its name.
+This bill covered the family of servicemen and eventually gave the Medicare program its name.
 President John Kennedy reignited the call for national health insurance in 1961.
 The task force he organized suggested the creation of a program for Americans over 65.

 Medicare’s First Baby Steps

 President Lyndon Johnson was the next to take up the call.
 In 1964, Johnson addressed Congress to create what would become the Medicare program.
 The Medicare and Medicaid Act, also called the Social Security Amendments of 1965, passed Congress in a landslide, creating Medicare and Medicaid.
 President Truman, who Johnson hailed as the “true daddy of Medicare,” became the first person covered by Medicare insurance.